 The GXT1050VP4 has all of these features plus Xtreme range as it is a GMRS 5-watt radio.
 The GXT1050 also includes Mossy Oak camouflage, whisper mode, vibration alerts, and an SOS siren.
 These are all features included with hunters in mind, or anyone who goes deeper into the backcountry.
 Someone who takes the kids to Disney World once a month or has a few business meetings a year out on the links isn’t going to need a walkie talkie with this type of power.

 There are too many models and features to list here, so take a look at this handy walkie talkie comparison guide.
-Now that you’re better acquainted with the value of different frequencies, you can quickly identify a few Midland products that would meet your needs and narrow down your options from there.
+Now that you’re better acquainted with the value of different frequencies, you can quickly identify a few Midland handheld radios that would meet your needs and narrow down your options from there.
 Have fun picking out a new walkie talkie!